bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 ### Exporting the app package file

-On Bitrise, it does not matter whether you want to export an .ipa file, an .apk file or an .app file: the process is the same.
+On Bitrise, it does not matter whether you want to export an .ipa file, an .apk file or an .app file: the process is the same for all Xamarin apps.
 To make sure you build the correct project type, set up your solution configurations in Visual Studio.
 For example, if you wish to get an .apk file to upload it to Google Play, use a **Release** project configuration for your Android project in your solution configuration.

 1. Enter the Workflow Editor of your app, and click the `Workflows` tab.
 2. Make sure you have the `Xamarin Archive` Step in the workflow you wish to use.